Every so often, an opportunity comes around that is so good, it’s hard to pass up. One such opportunity is to sell products on Amazon.

 If you don’t have a customer list available to you, then below are some options to use for obtaining your first orders.

-- Use deal site services such as Snapshout to entice bargain buyers to purchase your product and provide the initial product boost.
+- Use deal site services such as Snagshout to entice bargain buyers to purchase your product and provide the initial product boost

 - Send paid traffic to your product listing using Amazon Sponsored Ads.
-This is a great way to gain quick visibility to products.
-Sponsored Ads is only open to sellers with a Professional Seller account.
+This is a great way to gain quick visibility of products.
+Sponsored Ads is only open to sellers with a Professional Seller account

 Amazon Product Promotions

-Running a promotion to your product, is a great way to entice buyers to purchase.
-In your seller central dashboard, Amazon has a variety of options that you can chose from to run a promotion.
+Running a promotion for your product is a great way to entice buyers to purchase.
+In your seller central dashboard, Amazon has a variety of options that you can choose from to run a promotion.

 Up until Oct.
 2016, Amazon did allow sellers to issue deeply discounted coupon codes to consumers in exchange for an unbiased product review.
 It’s important to note that Amazon no longer allows this practice of incentivized reviews.
 Unfortunately, too many sellers used this practice to manipulate their product rankings by obtaining only positive reviews of their products.